timmyneutron/LMS-Project/README.md

 - Mux for video management and playback

 ## Getting Started
 Visit the demo site at [https://lms.timmyneutron.com](https://lms.timmyneutron.com).
-You'll need to sign in to view - you can either use a Gmail account or a dummy email/password.
+You'll need to sign in to view - you can use a Gmail or Apple account or a dummy email/password.